Quick Potty Training Puppy Guide: How to Potty Train a Puppy Fast

 Puppy Potty Training Indoors: Do Crates and Potty Pads Work?

 Truth is, dogs are not too different from us when it comes to how we feel about having a soaked mattress.
-Your puppy – by nature – prefers his living space to be clean.
+Your puppy — by nature — prefers their living space to be clean.

 Crate training as a potty training tool helps teach your puppy to hold their bladder for a longer time period.

-You can check the full benefits + the how-to’s of crate training here
+You can check the full benefits + the how-to’s of crate training here.

 Some new puppy owners choose to place puppy pads in crates.